 - Have all their expenses paid by the government.

 An infection results from bacteria, viruses, fungi and parasites getting into the body.
 In some cases the body's immune system can fight it on its own, and in others the aid of prescription medications is necessary.
 However, in the most extreme cases the infections can cause various other ailments — including causing paralyzation.

 Paralysis from infections, although uncommon, is a very real threat.
 To educate yourself further, here are some things you should know about infections that can lead to paralysis:

 Insect Bites and Stings

-Sometimes, however, the bites of these insects cause paralyzation, malaria, encephalitis, and West Nile Virus, among other serious health problems.
+Sometimes, however, the bites of these insects cause paralysis, malaria, encephalitis, and West Nile Virus, among other serious health problems.
 These bites can also cause life threatening and traumatic conditions if you are allergic to the insect itself or the organisms they introduce to your body upon biting your skin.

 Mosquitoes have become infamous as disease carriers due to outbreaks of Zika Virus and other illnesses.
 The fact is that the Zika Virus has been linked to a variety of ailments including brain infections.
 The attack on the brain stem resulting from Zika can lead to paralysis.
 West Nile Virus is another infection attributed to mosquitoes that can also cause paralysis and death.